Phat-Loc/corp-capital-allocation/README.md

 There isn't a one size fit all deployment.
 The following is how I deployed the system while at Insight

 1. 3 EC2 machines with both Pulsar and Elasticsearch installed.
-I default it to using private static ips of 10.0.0.11, 10.0.0.12, 10.0.0.13
+The default is to use private static ips of 10.0.0.11, 10.0.0.12, 10.0.0.13 but you can override it with command line args
-2. The pipeline varied from 1 to 7 EC2 machines depending my load at the time
+2. The pipeline EC2 usage varied from 1 to 7 machines depending my load at the time

 Here are the prerequisites

-1. Train your own [Spacy](https://spacy.io/) classifier and name it corp_alloc_bal sentence_classifier.py loads that
+1. Train your own [Spacy](https://spacy.io/) classifier and name it corp_alloc_bal which the sentence_classifier.py loads
 2. I use stock quotes from [IEX Cloud](https://iexcloud.io/)
 3. Use [Anaconda](https://www.anaconda.com/distribution/) to setup the virtual env on your EC2 machines.
 The actual env requirement varies by which component of the pipeline you want to run on which machine.
 The NLP classification is memory intensive.
 4. Use pulsar/process_governer.py for self healing.
 Worker processes do crash but the governer restarts them.
 Unacked messages get replayed so you continue where you left off.